 Excitingly, much of this fascinating site is yet to be excavated, and the city’s dates of occupation are still unknown, but most major construction occurred around 850-950 AD, after which the Toltec invaded and took over.
 It was during its heyday that Uxmal is estimated to have been home to around 15,000 people (but it could have been more).

 Even before restoration work took place here, the buildings were in excellent condition.
 The Governor’s Palace, for example, sitting atop a huge platform, is noted for its elaborate, well-preserved freizes.
-Meanwhile, the Pyramid of the Magician features an unusually elliptical base, and depictions of rain god, Chaac.
+Meanwhile, the Pyramid of the Magician features an unusually elliptical base and depictions of the rain god, Chaac.

 The Ruta Pu’uc

 Puuc means “hills” in Mayan, an obvious reference to the environment in which the sites are located, which then became a word used to describe the architectural style of the area.

 The sites, which comprise the famous Uxmal and the lesser visited Labna, Xlapak, and Sayil, Kabah, date back to 600-1100 AD.
 All ruins along the Ruta Puuc are connected by sacbeob – ancient raised pathways.

 The best way to enjoy the Ruta Pu’uc is by car.
 Consider renting one in Merida or Valladolid and drive yourself around!

 Palenque is the name given to an ancient city located in Chiapas that declined in the 7th century AD.
 Thought to have been called Lakamha, “Big Water”, the dates of occupation for the ruins at Palenque run from 226 BC to 799 AD.